Helsinki-NLP/OpusFilter/README.md

 proportion of removed segments is printed.
 In addition, it is possible to write the removed segments to a file in JSON Lines format (`--removed`).

-## How to contribute

-Questions, bug reports, and feature wishes are welcome in the GitHub issues page.
-We are also happy to consider pull requests.
-There are a few rules for pull requests:

-* Make a pull request to the `develop` branch instead of `master`.
-* The code should support at least Python versions from 3.6 to 3.8.
-* Please follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-Exception: The maximum line length is 127 characters instead of 79.
-* Especially for new features, please include test cases for unit testing.

-PEP 8 compatibility can be checked with `flake8`.
-Install it e.g. via `pip` and run `flake8 opusfilter/` in the project root.

-The unit tests are located in the `tests` directory.
-To run them, install [pytest](https://pytest.org/) and run `python -m pytest tests/` in the project root.
-Also nosetests should work, if you have VariKN and eflomal set up as instructed (pytest skips the respective tests if not).

-GitHub workflows defined in the project run automatically `flake8` checks and unit testing with `pytest` using Python 3.6, 3.7, and 3.8.

-Especially for larger contributions, consider using a code analysis tool like [Pylint](https://github.com/PyCQA/pylint).
-Install it e.g. via `pip`, run `pylint opusfilter/` in the project root and fix at least everything that is simple to fix in the new code (note that the current code yields a few warnings from `pylint`).